BERETTA 92FS HOLSTER COMPARISON TABLE

 Bianchi M12 Comercial Holster Hip Pistol

-The Outbags OB-19SC OWB Belt Gun Holster is made from 600 denier nylon, and is comfortable to wear with its webbed spine feature, which gives a customised fit to the user.
+The Outbags OB-19SC OWB Belt Gun holster is made from 600 denier nylon.
+It is comfortable to wear thanks to its webbed spine feature, which gives a customised fit to the user.
 It fits the Beretta 92FS very well, and draw is smooth with the fully adjustable thumb break.
 As with most inexpensive holsters, there are concerns regarding durability, with issues with seams unravelling and damage caused by the belt clip.

 So which Beretta 92FS holster option would we choose?

-WHAT DO YOU THINK – WHAT IS THE BEST BERETTA 92FS HOLSTER?
+WHAT DO YOU THINK – Which Holster IS THE TOP BERETTA 92FS HOLSTER?